EFTEC/StateMachineOne/README.md

 ## Version

+* 2.10.1 2020-10-15
+  * A small bug in saveDbJob where the $backup field is null and we are updating.
 * 2.10 2020-10-15
    * Logs now are separated by ,, instead of |.
 It is because some message could uses "|"
    * Log state, we added the number of transaction.